 As an extension of Royal Caribbean’s food services, there is complimentary lunch offered at a number of sites throughout Labadee.
 The availability of the BBQ buffet is limited to certain hours and we only caught the tail end of lunch after our water sports.

-I have to say that it made me feel uneasy knowing that in other parts of Haiti, thousands of people are still living in tents, after the earthquake in 2010 while cruise passengers were living it up on the other side of Haiti.
+I have to say that it made me feel uneasy knowing that in other parts of Haiti, thousands of people are still living in tents due to the 2010 earthquake, while cruise passengers were living it up on the other side of Haiti.
 It was a slight relief knowing that tourism from Royal Caribbean has contributed to Haiti’s economy and the ships carry food aid and relief supplies.
 The cruise line has also pledged $1 million to Haiti’s relief effort.

 Have you been to Labadee, Haiti cruise port?
 What were your thoughts of the island?